-Chai is essentially an English word for ‘tea.’
+Chai is essentially an Indian word for ‘tea.’
 In the USA, ‘chai tea’ is known as a hot, spiced tea beverage with milk and sugar.
 However, in other cultures, tea is just known as ‘chai.’
 Have we lost you yet?
 Let’s take a closer look!

 Origin of Chai: Indian Chai vs Chinese Chai

 Tea originally came to India from China.
 It’s worth noting that chai dates back somewhere between over 5000 – 9000 years and was created for use in Ayurveda, a traditional medical practice where spices and herbs are used for healing purposes.
 Traditional chai is nothing like the sugary drink Starbucks hands you in the drive-thru window.
 In fact, it’s far from it.
 Like many other Indian dishes, Indian chai has a very distinct, bold flavor that never falls flat.
 Chai is a coveted drink in India and is treasured not only because of how robust and delicious it is but also for its healing properties.
 Authentic Indian chai, or Masala chai, is made with water, milk, sugar, black tea, and spices which usually consist of cardamom, cinnamon, ginger, and fennel.
 Traditional Chinese chai is black tea and hot milk, but what makes Masala chai is the addition of spices, as it literally translates into ‘spiced tea.’